-Discussion boards are collaborative learning experiences.
-Therefore, the student will post the essay he/she writes for the essay assignment, explained in Section D, into the Discussion Board Forum for others to read and respond to.
+Discussions are collaborative learning experiences.
+Therefore, the student will post the essay he/she writes for the essay assignment, explained in Section D, as a Discussion for others to read and respond to.
 This is to be a collegiate interaction amongst peers, giving scholarly feedback while withholding judgment or opinion.
 These interactions should show an ability to appraise, evaluate, and analyze current addiction models, pharmacology, stages of addiction, and co-occurring disorders.
-The thread must be the written essay for that module/week (Modules 1, 3, 5, and 6) The student is then required to read and reply to the minimum of 2 classmates’ essays.
+The thread must be the written essay for that module (Modules 1, 3, 5, and 6) The student is then required to read and reply to the minimum of 2 classmates’ essays.
 The replies must be 200 words each.
 Responses to others must be used to enhance an educated discussion on the concepts addressed in the questions.
 The student should use the knowledge gained from the readings and presentations to strengthen, support, and challenge one another’s thinking.
 (MLO: A, B, C, E)

 The student will take a 25-question, open-book, open-notes, multiple-choice quiz over each module/weeks’ readings from the Doweiko (2015) text during Modules 1-6.
 These quizzes will cover abuse vs. addiction, pharmacology, treatment options, addiction models, and co-occurring disorders.
 (MLO: A, B, C, D, E, F)